Smithay/smithay/CONTRIBUTING.md

 If you want a more realtime discussion I (@vberger) have a Matrix room dedicated to Smithay and my other wayland crates: [#smithay:matrix.org](https://matrix.to/#/#smithay:matrix.org).
-If you don't want to use matrix, this room is also bridged to gitter: https://gitter.im/smithay/Lobby.
+If you don't want to use matrix, this room is also bridged to libera.chat IRC on #smithay.

 ## Scope